MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 A kernel can be called with a reference to the dof-map arrays for each of the lines in the two dof-maps, and so can operate on the bottom cell and the column of data above it.
 As discussed :ref:`earlier
-<section concepts>` the kernel is called via the PSy
+<lfric concepts>` the kernel is called via the PSy
 layer code which calls the kernel many times with different chunks of the global data, and for a kernel, the appropriate chunk is all the data in a vertical column of cells.

-.. _section simplePsy:
+.. _simplePsy:

 A simplified kernel and PSy layer example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before providing a :ref:`real example <section psykal>` of PSyKAl code from the code-base of a real LFRic application, a simpler implementation of the PSyKAl architecture is shown for a kernel using two fields both of the function spaces as illustrated in the figure
+Before providing a :ref:`real example <psykal overview>` of PSyKAl code from the code-base of a real LFRic application, a simpler implementation of the PSyKAl architecture is shown for a kernel using two fields both of the function spaces as illustrated in the figure